 If I am honest about my childhood, Fresh Tomato Soup for me came out of a can.
 If you are of a similar age, you know which can I am talking about.
 The one that contained the condensed version that required extra water to look like soup instead of a red blob.
 However, it should have been tomato soup from fresh tomatoes, roasted to bring out their sweetness.

-It is not difficult to make tomato soup from fresh tomatoes.
+It is not difficult to make fresh tomato soup from garden-fresh tomatoes.
 Perhaps the most difficult part is actually finding enough tomatoes in one place without spending a fortune.
 Farmers’ Markets are the best!

 Look around at the farms that are flush with tomatoes and ask if they will sell by the case.
 You’ll usually find that the per case price is very different than the per pound price.
 But you can also ask your regular grocery store about ordering and pricing by the case.
 Most are usually happy to help.

 I keep roasted tomatoes in my freezer to use in place of canned tomatoes as long as they hold out.
 (We eat a lot of tomatoes!)
 I love the tomatoes out of a can too and they certainly require less effort but fresh tomatoes are the best!
 And I love roasting them because it turns them so sweet – that brings something special to any recipe.